ElenaIbr/Messenger/README.md

 # Messenger

-Hi everyone!
-Here i would like to describe my own mobile web app.
-The app is the software solution for communication, or just messenger like Whats`app, Viber, Telegram and so on.
+The mobile web app is the software solution for communication, or just messenger like Whats`app, Viber, Telegram and so on.
 I have been trying to realize main functionality and cover MVP requirements.
 Of course, there is still a lot of work, but the app does its main function, giving opportunity to send and get messages from other users.
 What i have used to achieve this purpose: